workarea-commerce/workarea/docs/upgrading-to-rails-7.md

 [quick checklist](#quick-checklist) at the top gives you a bird's-eye view; each step links to the detailed section below.

+For common upgrade problems (especially around the asset pipeline and JavaScript tooling), see the [Rails 7 migration patterns catalog](rails7-migration-patterns/README.md).
+It’s an opinionated set of field-tested approaches for Workarea client apps, and can help you pick a path quickly when the guide calls for broader changes.

 **Target:** Rails 7.0.x + Mongoid 8.1.x
 **Minimum Ruby:** 2.7 (Ruby 3.0+ recommended)
 **Workarea branch:** `next`